A communal list and profile of Richmond’s best swimming locations for fellow RVA lay swimmers.

 If the choice is for us to either sink or swim, I think it’s safe to say that we’ll choose the latter.
 But where?
 I’ve heard names like Hadad’s and Belle Isle and Texas Beach ever since I moved to Richmond, but would you be shocked if I told you that in the seven years I’ve lived in RVA, I’ve only ventured to Belle Isle?
-I’ve felt out of the loop about the best swim spots, and what people thought about them.
-I thought others might feel the same way.
-So I decided to try and change that.

 - Getting there: From the Museum District/Fan head downtown.
 At 2nd street, make a right.
 You’ll see Belle Isle signs from there.